TransLink (British Columbia): West Coast Express

 All West Coast Express trains and stations are accessible.
 Ramps are provided at stations for boarding, and trains have two wheelchair spaces on most cars, and an accessible washroom.

 HandyDART

 HandyDART is a supplementary system that provides transportation service to those who are unable to use the regular system due to mobility problems or a lack of accessible transit.
 HandyDART service is operated by seven different contractors throughout Metro Vancouver, most of which are not-for-profit corporations.
+Dispatch, reservations, and trip deliveries are handled by Transdev, having acquired the previous operator, First Transit, in 2023.

 HandyDART users apply for a pass and pay for each trip.
 Each trip must be pre-booked, up to one week in advance, and is subject to availability at the desired time.
 Each contractor operates regionally, meaning that it is not always possible to use HandyDART for an entire trip (for example, from Burnaby to Vancouver).
+If there is no HandyDART vehicle available for a trip, a taxi is provided instead.
+Taxis are used for 17 percent of trips, which has sparked concerns among riders and advocates.

 Governance

 Mayors' Council

 The Mayors' Council is composed of the 21 mayors of Metro Vancouver municipalities and the Chief of Tsawwassen First Nation, who represent the interests of citizens of the region.
 It approves plans prepared by TransLink, including transportation plans, regional funding, and borrowing limits.
 Each year, the Mayors' Council appoints three new directors to TransLink's Board of Directors from a shortlist of candidates prepared by the screening panel.